Spherical law of cosines: Third proof

-The following proof relies on the concept of quaternions and is based on a proof given in Brand: Let u, v, and w denote the unit vectors from the center of the unit sphere to those corners of the triangle.
+There is a proof using quaternions.
+Let u, v, and w denote the unit vectors from the center of the unit sphere to those corners of the triangle.
 We define the quaternion u = (0, u) = 0 + u_{x}i + u_{y}j + u_{z}k.
 The quaternion u is used to represent a rotation by 180° around the axis indicated by the vector u.
 We note that using −u as the axis of rotation gives the same result, and that the rotation is its own inverse.
 We also define v = (0, v) and w = (0, w).

 We compute the product of quaternions, which also gives the composition of the corresponding rotations: